Ready for an awesome odyssey of mindfulness and playfulness, called "Creativity?"

 Innovative Thinking Skills are desperately needed to help keep us on a cutting Creative edge, and to show how we can make the world a better and KINDER place to live and grow.

 Let me tell you a personal story that made a big difference in my life, and in the lives of hundreds of children I've touched.

 While attending the college graduation ceremonies at Washington and Jefferson College in Washington, PA, USA of my youngest sister, Alexandra K. Nolan, I heard the famous U.S. Astronaut, James A. Lovell, give the Keynote Address.
 The distinguished guest, one of only 24 astronauts to have been to the Moon, and the recipient of the Congressional Space Medal of Honor, rightly first congratulated the students and their parents for reaching this fine and high level of accomplishment for which they could feel justifiable pride.
 But it wasn't long afterwards before he went on to admonish the capped and gowned graduates, saying that although they now thought they were finally finished with their "A "to "Z" formal studies, they truly had just begun to scratch the surface of what would be a lifelong journey of education.
 He chided the students to REALLY read as much as they could, and then surprised the audience by joyfully announcing that Dr. Seuss was one of his favorite authors.
 All doubts as to why Astronaut Lovell chose Dr. Seuss fell by the wayside as he went on to quote from Dr. Suess' intriguing "On Beyond Zebra."
-"The A is for Apple, the B is for Bear,

 The C is for Camel, the H is for Hare,